Skip to main content

 Business Email Compromise: The New UK Guidance

-Government reporting on cyber attacks has revealed that 84% of businesses and 83% of charities have experienced a phishing attack in the past 12 months (2023/24).
+The Cyber Security Breaches Survey 2024 found that 84% of businesses and 83% of charities had experienced a phishing attack in the past 12 months (2023/24).

-Recognising this, the National Cyber Security Centre has issued new guidance to help organisations strengthen their defences.
+In response, the National Cyber Security Centre (NCSC) has published guidance to help organisations reduce impersonation, payment diversion, and account takeover risk.

 Understanding Business Email Compromise